veryalien/mycobit/README.md

 Mycobit is fully backwards-compatible with the MyCo/TPS systems.
 There are a few enhancements to support the larger microbit display and available memory.
 The input and output pins have been assigned according to the microbit edge connector analogue and digital pins.

-# Limitations

-The '4 bit' implementation was strictly observed, the microbit display is not used with the built-in display features to scroll messages and show images.
-Only the top-right hand 4 x 4 pixels are used as a display, but it is still very useful.
-Light-sensing, via the display leds, is also not available.

-No SPI or I2C devices are supported.
-The SPI pins have been used as GPIO pins.
-I2C will probably not be supported.

-Unfortunately micropython on the microbit's nrf51822 doesn't leave much memory free and it was a struggle to get the final mycobit.py to be loaded successfully without any memory errors.
-The source has virtually no comments and lots of pretty whitespace and variable names have been manually omitted, minifying the source didn't make any difference any more.
-There are a couple of enhanced shift and rotate instructions commented out in the code as they simply make the python too large or complex for it to be successfully compiled to byte-code when loaded.

-I've also made an (unpublished) implementation for the banana pi bpi:bit, called mycobpibit, which includes these new instructions.
-The bpi:bit uses an esp32 and there is simply more free runtime memory available for micropython.

 # Getting Started

 A quick start-up guide to getting mycobit running on your microbit.